suomela/mf2d/README.md

 ### As a command-line tool

-You can use "mf2d" to process 32-bit and 64-bit FITS images.
+You can use "mf2d" to process 32-bit and 64-bit FITS images, both 1-dimensional and 2-dimensional.

 Usage: